 On average, it takes about a month to walk it.
 Friends of mine who started in Geneva took two months.
 Others do it in bits – a week a year, for example.
 However long you have, will be long enough.

-I haven't walked the Camino yet, but I do occasionally walk short stretches of it - the Geneva-based starting point runs right past my house in rural France and I enjoy following the European gold on blue scallop shell markers along the way.
-In fact on a recent trip to Santiago I took the bus out to its end and walked back - one full hour on the Camino!
+I haven’t walked the Camino yet, but I do occasionally walk short stretches of it – the Geneva-based starting point runs right past my house in rural France and I enjoy following the European gold on blue scallop shell markers along the way.

 The best time to go on a pilgrimage to Santiago?
 Most pilgrims go in July and August – there’s less rain then but it’s more crowded.
 If I were walking it all the way I might start in May, when it’s warm enough and more solitary.